gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: -fdump-ada-spec-slim (gcc)

 :switch:`-fdump-ada-spec-slim`
-  Generate Ada spec files for the header files specified on the command line only.
+  Only generate Ada spec files for the header files specified on the command line.

 .. index:: -fada-spec-parent (gcc)